Russia-Ukraine war: Key things to know about the conflict

 THE MOST VULNERABLE

-Ukraine’s chief prosecutor’s office says at least 79 children have been killed since the invasion began on Feb.
-24. At least 2.5 million people have fled the country, according to the United Nations refugee agency.
+Ukraine’s chief prosecutor’s office says at least 85 children have been killed since the invasion began on Feb.
+24, and over 100 wounded.
+At least 2.5 million people have fled the country, according to the United Nations refugee agency.

 About 60 child cancer patients from Ukraine boarded a medical train Saturday in Medyka, Poland, bound for hospitals in Warsaw and elsewhere.
 Medical workers carried some of the children in their arms, on stretchers and pushed them in wheelchairs at the train station near the Ukrainian border.